 APS6021 - Translational Research

-Jorge leads the Cellular Senescence and Pathophysiology Group.
+Cellular Senescence and Pathophysiology Group.
 His research is recognised for demonstrating the occurrence of vascular cell senescence in artery walls and for discovering the origin of senescence-associated β-galactosidase, a commonly used biomarker of cellular senescence.
 Jorge was also one of the first in the UK to use blood stem-cells to produce megakaryocytes in a test tube.

 At Cardiff Met Jorge has also been involved in many research-related enabling and managerial activities, including;